Stevenwaheed/WHOAMI/README.md

 Here're some of the project's best features:

-*   Easy to use
+*   Easy to use.
-*   Train your own machine learning model
+*   Train your own machine learning model.
-*   Use a trained machine learning model to predict the sequence class
+*   Use a trained machine learning model to predict the sequence class.
-*   See the similarity between the uploaded sequence and the sequences of human dog and chimpanzee
+*   See the similarity between the uploaded sequence and the sequences of human dog and chimpanzee.

 <h2>🛠️ Installation Steps:</h2>